BIOP/ijp-imagetoatlas/installation.md

 The installation consists of four steps detailed in the paragraphs below:

 1. Install QuPath and 2 QuPath extensions,
-2. Enable Fiji's ABBA update site,
+2. Enable Fiji's PTBIOP update site,
 3. Install the additional programs required for automated registration (Elastix / Transformix),
 4. Setup ABBA in Fiji:
    * specify the location of elastix and transformix executable files to Fiji